 Here, ``$\circ$'' denotes the entry-wise product between two row vectors of the same length, which is the group operation for $(\C^*)^m$.
 The constant $M \in \R^+$ is the same constant used in \eqref{equ: 2-step polyhedral exponential}, which can be computed from the Newton polytope of $H$.

-The starting points of the homotopy paths at $\boldt = (1,\ldots,1)$ can be obtained by the same process that bootstraps the polyhedral homotopy (a brief review of this process is included in \Cref{appendex: bootstrapping}, for completeness).
-Indeed, all $\C^*$-zeros of $H(\boldx,(1,\ldots,1))$ are isolated and nonsingular and the total number is exactly
+The starting points of the homotopy paths at $\boldt = (1,\ldots,1)$ can be obtained by the same process that bootstraps the polyhedral homotopy (a brief review of this process is included in \Cref{appendix: bootstrapping} of the appendix for completeness).
+Indeed, all $\C^*$-zeros of $H(\boldx,(1,\ldots,1))$ are isolated and nonsingular and the total number is exactly the \emph{normalized volume}

-which is also known as the \emph{normalized volume} of the common Newton polytope $\conv(\supp(F))$.
-To obtain sample super set for $F$ of ranks $n,n-1,\ldots,n-q$, we could apply the standard homotopy continuation procedure on $H$ along the piecewise linear parameter path
+of the common Newton polytope $\conv(\supp(F))$.
+To obtain sample supersets of all ranks, we could apply the standard continuation procedure along the piecewise-linear parameter path

 in the $\boldt$-space, starting from the initial points provided by the bootstrapping process of polyhedral homotopy.
-The parameter path consists of $q+1$ piecewise linear segment, and at the end of each segment, the projection of the solution paths onto the $\boldx$-coordinates generates the sample supersets for $F$ of ranks $n,n-1,\dots,n-q$.
-Note that this homotopy can be formulated as a single homotopy function
+The parameter path consists of $q+1$ linear segments.
+At the end of each segment, the projection of the solution paths onto the $\boldx$-coordinates generates the sample supersets for $F$ of ranks $n,n-1,\dots,n-q$.
+We summarize this algorithm in \Cref{alg:unmixed stratified}.